ipilcher/rhsummit/guide.md

   combinations of services.
 Containerization eases the deployment of these custom service combinations.
-* **Control** &mdash; Resource consumption can be limited at the container level, ensuring that a rogue service does not starve other services of resources.
+* **Control** &mdash; Resource consumption can be limited at the container level, ensuring that a service does not consume an excessive share of system resources, starving other services.
+This can enable advanced architectures such as hyperconverged compute/storage nodes, etc.
-  Architectures such as Red Hat Hyperconverged Infrastructure for Cloud could not be reliably deployed without this control.

-Note that there are a few ways in which the services in Red Hat OpenStack platform don't fit the traditional containerized application model.
+Note that there are a few ways in which the services in Red Hat OpenStack platform don't fit the prototypical containerized application model.

-* **Networking** &mdash; Red Hat OpenStack Platform has supported network isolation - separating OpenStack and workload traffic onto multiple physical networks - since its very first release.
-Container runtimes and orchestrators, however, tend to be optimized for services that each have a single IP address on a single flat network.
+* **Networking** &mdash; Red Hat OpenStack Platform has supported network isolation &mdash;
+  separating OpenStack and workload traffic onto multiple physical networks &mdash;
+  since its very first release.
+Container runtimes and orchestrators, however, tend to target services that each have a single IP address on a single flat network.
 To accomodate OSP's requirement for multiple networks, all containers in OSP 12 run with ``host`` networking, where all host network interfaces, IP addresses, etc., are exposed to the containerized applications.